intel/intel-extension-for-tensorflow/docs/guide/python_api.md

 | `itex.ConfigProto` |`OFF`<br>`ON`<br>`ON`<br/>`OFF`<br/> |`ITEX_ONEDNN_GRAPH` <br>`ITEX_LAYOUT_OPT`<br>`ITEX_REMAPPER`<br>`ITEX_AUTO_MIXED_PRECISION` | `0`<br>`1`*<br>`1`<br/>`0`<br/>| Set configuration options for specific backend type (`CPU`/`GPU`) and graph optimization. <br/> *`ITEX_LAYOUT_OPT` default `ON` in Intel GPU (except Ponte Vecchio) and default `OFF` in Intel CPU by hardware attributes|

 **Notes:**
-1. The priority for above value setting is Python APIs > Environment Variables > Default value.
+1. The priority for setting values is as follows: Python APIs > Environment Variables > Default value.
 2. If GPU backend was installed by `pip install intel-extension-for-tensorflow[gpu]`, the default backend will be `GPU`.
 If CPU backend was installed by `pip install intel-extension-for-tensorflow[cpu]`, the default backend is `CPU`.

 ## Set Intel® Extension for TensorFlow* Backend

 ### itex.set_backend
 Intel® Extension for TensorFlow* provides multiple types of backends with different optimization options to execute.
-Only one backend is allowed in whole process, and only can be configured once before XPU device initialization.
+Only one backend is allowed in the whole process, and this can only be configured once before XPU device initialization.

 Set `CPU`/`GPU` with `config` as specific XPU backend type for execution.